LauraChow77/GlobalUrbanMapper/README.md

 ## Introduction

+GlobalUrbanMapper is a comprehensive project specifically designed for the prediction of global urban areas.
+This project employs Sentinel-2, Sentinel-1, and SRTM satellite data sets to perform detailed urban mapping with a spatial resolution of 10m.

-GlobalUrbanMapper is a project aimed for global urban mapping.
-This repository contains the code and resources developed as part of this study.
-It comprises of JavaScript code for multimodal imagery generation in GEE, the model used for global urban mapping, and a prediction code that leverages the mmsegmentation library.
+This repository contains the JavaScript code for multimodal imagery generation with Google Earth Engine (GEE), the model used for global urban mapping, and a prediction code that leverages the mmsegmentation library.
+The model and the resources are suitable for the analysis of urban areas from the years 2018 to 2023.

+Whether you are an urban planner, researcher, or a scientist interested in understanding urban growth patterns on a global scale, GlobalUrbanMapper provides a powerful solution with its ability to process satellite data for accurate urban area prediction and analysis.

 ![Project Overview](GUM_snapshot_Suva.png)